tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup.rst

 that holds them, are not directly created by the user.
 Instead, settings for each body are created by a user and stored in a :class:`~tudatpy.numerical_simulation.environment_setup.BodySettings` object.
-A set of such objects (one for each body) is in turn stored in a :class:`~tudatpy.numerical_simulation.environment_setup.BodyListSettings` object, from which the environment is created.
+A set of such objects (one for each body) is in turn stored in a :class:`~tudatpy.numerical_simulation.environment_setup.BodyListSettings` object, from which the environment is created using the :func:`~tudatpy.numerical_simulation.environment_setup.create_system_of_bodies` function.

 The typical procedure to create the environment is represented in the figure and explained below.